St Stephen's Church, Shepherd's Bush: History

-19th Century Origins
+19th-century origins

 The Church of St Stephen was built circa 1849–50, designed by architect Anthony Salvin, and built in the Gothic Revival style with a tower.

 Much of the cost of building the church was borne by Bishop Blomfield.
 The site for the church was provided in part by James Gomme (d.
 1855) who is commemorated in a stained-glass window.

 St Stephen's was built as a so-called 'Commissioners' church'; an Anglican church in the United Kingdom built with money voted by Parliament as a result of the Church Building Act 1818, and subsequent related Acts.
 Such churches have been given a number of titles, including "Commissioners' Churches", "Waterloo Churches" and "Million Act Churches".
 In some cases the Commissioners provided the full cost of the new church; in other cases they provided a grant and the balance was raised locally.

 St Stephen's was built of Kentish Ragstone with Bath stone dressings.
 It had a "very well developed chancel".
 The stained-glass windows were manufactured by William Wailes and were donated by members of the clergy and other well-wishers.

 The church was consecrated in 1850 and the whole of the parish north of Goldhawk Road was allocated to it.
 However, by 1870 the expanding population of Shepherd's Bush meant that the church was already overcrowded.

 On completion, the periodical The Ecclesiologist, which was strongly in favour of the Gothic Revival movement, commented that the new church: